-- Principles of Macroeconomics Studies how economic systems operate, with emphasis placed on money, banking, and national income.
+- 1013 Personal Finance and Economics Practical applications of personal financial planning, budgeting, and control.
+Emphasis in this course is placed on the use of credit, insurance, savings, investments, retirement planning and housing finance.
+(D) - Principles of Macroeconomics Studies how economic systems operate, with emphasis placed on money, banking, and national income.
 Designed to increase awareness of economic problems and encourage the student to analyze alternative solutions.
 (F, S) ACTS: ECON 2103 - Principles of Microeconomics Emphasizes value, prices, distribution, international economics, and current problems.
 (F, S) ACTS: ECON 2203 - Economics Issues & Concepts Provides a basic understanding of our economic system.
 Explores basic economic concepts and examines contemporary economic problems and issues in light of the concepts learned.
 (D)